ewlumpkin/telegraf/README.md

 New plugins are designed to be easy to contribute, we'll eagerly accept pull requests and will manage the set of plugins that Telegraf supports.

+New plugins are designed to be easy to contribute, we'll eagerly accept pull requests and will manage the set of plugins that Telegraf supports.

 ## Contributing

 New plugins are designed to be easy to contribute, pull requests are welcomed, and we work to